getsentry/snuba/docs/source/migrations/modes.rst

 The default in this file works with the default cluster configurations mentioned above, so no changes are immediately necessary.

-Ensuring that your local configuration is prepared for migrations, run migrations with the ``SNUBA_SETTINGS`` environment variable pointing to distributed mode.
+Now, run migrations with the ``SNUBA_SETTINGS`` environment variable pointing to distributed mode.
 This can be done as follows: ``SNUBA_SETTINGS=distributed snuba migrations migrate --force``.